The Chinese artichoke (Stachys affinis): sowing, growing, and harvesting

 Botanical illustration

-It is a perennial vegetable plant, grown as an annual in our climates, with running rhizomatous roots.
-Originating from Asia, mainly China, and cultivated in Japan, this herbaceous plant was introduced to Europe in 1880, then cultivated by botanist gardeners in Crosne, a town now located in Essonne, southeast of Paris.
+This is a perennial vegetable plant, grown as an annual in our regions, with running rhizomatous roots.
+Originating from Asia, primarily China, and cultivated in Japan, this herbaceous plant was introduced to Europe in 1880 and later grown by botanist gardeners in Crosne, a town now located in Essonne, southeast of Paris.
 In 1882, Nisolas-Auguste Paillieux was the first to distribute this vegetable in French kitchen gardens.
-It quickly appeared in market gardens and on greengrocers’ stalls at very reasonable prices.
+It quickly became popular among market gardeners and appeared on the stalls of seasonal vendors at very reasonable prices.

-The term “stachys” comes from the Greek “stachus” meaning “spike” while “affinis” comes from the Latin “adfinis” meaning “related, similar”.
-The plant is also found under the Latin name Stachys tuberosa, tuberosa referring to the shape of its cylindrical strings.
+The term “stachys” comes from the Greek “stachus,” meaning “spike,” while “affinis” derives from the Latin “adfinis,” meaning “close, similar.”
+The Chinese artichoke is also found under the Latin name Stachys tuberosa, with tuberosa referring to the shape of its cylindrical, knotted chains.

-The Chinese artichoke produces tuberous roots, composed of nodose strings of fine, fleshy ringed tubercles.
-These tubercles measuring 5 to 7 cm are covered with an exceptionally thin creamy white skin.
-Chinese artichokes have a very delicate flavour between artichoke and salsify, slightly enhanced with a taste of roasted hazelnut and Jerusalem artichoke.
-They are eaten cooked.
+The Chinese artichoke produces tuberous roots, composed of knotted chains of slender, fleshy, ringed tubercles.
+These tubercles, measuring 5 to 7 cm, are covered with an exceptionally thin, creamy-white skin.
+Chinese artichokes have a delicate flavour, somewhere between artichoke and salsify, with a slight hint of roasted hazelnut and Jerusalem artichoke.
+They are best enjoyed cooked.

-This fast-growing herbaceous plant forms a clump 30 to 60 cm high, relatively dense and compact, with a spreading habit.
-It therefore tends to flop.
-Moreover, it is branched in all directions, and has quadrangular stems bearing opposite, ovate, long-petiolate deciduous leaves.
-Slightly waffled and crenate at the edges, the leaves display a glaucous green colour.
-They are rough and measure 5 to 10 cm long by 2.5 cm wide.
+This fast-growing herbaceous plant forms a clump 30 to 60 cm tall, relatively dense and compact, with a spreading habit.
+It tends to sprawl, especially as it branches in all directions, featuring quadrangular stems bearing deciduous, opposite, ovate, and long-petiolate leaves.
+Slightly crinkled and crenate along the edges, the leaves display a glaucous green hue.
+They are rough to the touch and measure 5 to 10 cm in length and 2.5 cm in width.

-Its flowering is very rarely observed in France.
-It occurs in midsummer, between July and August.
-The flowers are bilabiate, of a bright pinkish white.
-A line of more intense pink runs through the centre.
+Its flowering is rarely observed in France.
+It occurs in mid-summer, between July and August.
+The flowers are bilabiate, with a deep pinkish-white colour.
+A more intense pink line runs through the centre.

 Chinese artichoke cultivation

-The rhizomes of this plant grown as an annual in our climates are hardy down to -15°C. However, the foliage disappears in winter.
+The rhizomes of this plant, grown as an annual in our regions, are hardy down to -15°C. However, the foliage disappears in winter.

 Main species and varieties